 There are a surprising amount of decent 50cc scooters for sale in the USA, and it’s not hard to see why.
 Sometimes owning a big motorcycle isn’t necessary, and you just need a small, reliable, scooter to take you from A to B in a comfortable and economical way.
 They’re versatile vehicles, with far more practicality than dirt bikes and without the intimidating power of a sports machine.
 But which one do you buy?
 And is a 50cc scooter even the ideal choice?
 Lastly, what’s the difference between a moped and a scooter, since the words are often used interchangeably?
 We’re going to tackle these questions here, starting with the latter.

 Is it a scooter or a moped?
 Good question.
-Some people like to call full sized motorcycles scooters – but that’s not the correct use of the word.
+Some people like to call full sized motor scooter machines “mopeds” – but that’s not the correct use of the word.
 By definition, a scooter is actually a “light two-wheeled open motor vehicle on which the driver sits over an enclosed engine with legs together and feet resting on a floorboard.”
 So that rules anything remotely like a conventional motorcycle out.
 But what about the difference between a scooter and a moped?
-Once again, a dictionary definition can quickly clear this one up: a moped is a “low-power, lightweight motorized bicycle” and more specifically: “a pedal cycle with motor and pedals.”
+Once again, a dictionary definition can quickly clear this one up: a gas moped is a “low-power, lightweight motorized bicycle” and more specifically: “a pedal cycle with motor and pedals.”
 If you’ve been calling something without pedals a moped, then you’ve been getting it wrong all this time.
 You’re forgiven though, because the words are used interchangeable to describe small motorcycles without clutches, built on top of an underbone frame.
 Scooter, however, is the preferred industry term.
 But scooter moped can work, or just moped, since it has become synonymous these days.

 The 50cc Scooter – A Worthy Purchase?

 There are plenty of small independent brands out there, and a ton of unknown Chinese makes with 50cc scooters for sale like Tao Tao and their electric scooters – but we’re going to focus on the tried and tested manufacturers, the ones with a proven history, and established dealership networks and look at the best models in their range.
 So without further ado…